xrdesign/embodiedcode.net/README.md

 - [Slides](https://docs.google.com/presentation/d/1EiFxeoG4nPSNgYyajG4uPY1_aq41tuBsff3-1wqK73s/edit?usp=sharing)
 - Introduce Breakout Session 1

-## Breakout Session 1 - Discussions
+## Breakout Session 1 - Introductions and Discussions
 This part is focused on how we use bodies, in teaching, and how we use bodies in learning environments.

 - A. Introductory, embodied hello (5 minutes)